aridjayarecipes/cutesrecipes.web.app/content/post/2217-easiest-way-to-make-favorite-chicken-breast-and-okra-with-pickled-plums-and-bonito-flakes.md

 - "Let the chicken sit in the container until cooled, then shred it."
 - "Boil the okra in salted water, then slice into rounds."
 - "Put the chicken and okra on a serving plate, and top with 1-2 tablespoons of pickled plums and bonito flakes."
-- "My Family&#39;s Pickled Plums and Bonito Flakes.  https://cookpad.com/us/recipes/144177-my-familys-pickled-plums-and-bonito-flakes"
+- "My Family's Pickled Plums and Bonito Flakes.  https://cookpad.com/us/recipes/144177-my-familys-pickled-plums-and-bonito-flakes"
 - "Umeboshiand.  https://cookpad.com/us/recipes/143312-reduced-sodium-umeboshi"
 categories:
 - Recipe